Welcome to PENGUIN FIRST EDITIONS

 Penguin published PELICANS from May 1937.
 These were in their familiar light blue and white covers.
 We list the first 1,000 which were published up to early 1969.

-This was a very fine set of (what later became very collectable) illustrated hardbacks - The KING PENGUIN series - This series began in November 1939 and the final book, number 76 was published in 1959.
+This was a very fine set of illustrated hardbacks - The KING PENGUIN series.
+The series began in November 1939 and the final book, number 76 was published in 1959.
+This series has become very collectable.

 This site would like to acknowledge the help provided by Helen Beardsley and the staff at the Archives and Special Collections section of Stirling University Library which houses the Mitchell Penguin Collection, a collection of some 3,500 Penguin Books collected by Dr Angus Mitchell (a former Chair of the University Court). [see 'Useful Links' page]